nsoul97/CS229_Project/README.md

 A detailed list of required packages can be found in the *requirements.txt* file, including:
 #### numpy, scipy, torch, torchvision, einops, tqdm, omegaconf, gdown, h5py, pandas, opencv-python, imageio, moviepy, tensorboard

+You will also need to obtain two pretrained model checkpoints in order to compute some of the metrics.
+Pretrained **VGG16** trained on ImageNet can be downloaded [here](https://heibox.uni-heidelberg.de/f/607503859c864bc1b30b/?dl=1) and the **I3D** model pretrained on Kinetics-400 can be obtained [here](https://www.dropbox.com/s/ge9e5ujwgetktms/i3d_torchscript.pt?dl=1).

+References for models and datasets:
+- Karen Simonyan and Andrew Zisserman.
+Very deep convolutional networks for large-scale image recognition.
+In Yoshua Bengio and Yann LeCun, editors, 3rd International Conference on Learning Representations, ICLR 2015, San Diego, CA, USA, May 7-9, 2015, Conference Track Proceedings, 2015.
+- João Carreira and Andrew Zisserman.
+Quo vadis, action recognition? a new model and the kinetics dataset.
+2017 IEEE Conference on Computer Vision and Pattern Recognition (CVPR), pages 4724–4733, 2017.
+- Jia Deng, Wei Dong, Richard Socher, Li-Jia Li, Kai Li, and Li Fei-Fei.
+Imagenet: A large- scale hierarchical image database.
+In 2009 IEEE Conference on Computer Vision and Pattern Recognition, pages 248–255, 2009.

+After downloading, make the directory ```./checkpoints/metrics/``` at the root of the project folder and place these files inside.

 ## Dataset
 We choose the large-scale robot learning [RoboNet](https://arxiv.org/pdf/1910.11215.pdf) dataset, which contains multiple camera angle videos of 7 different robots and over 15 million frames in the full dataset.
 The dataset can be downloaded by following the instructions in the official repository [here](https://github.com/SudeepDasari/RoboNet/wiki/Getting-Started).

 After downloading and extracting the full RoboNet dataset, you will need to the root of this repo and move the **hdf5/** folder containing raw data to the following directory.

 Then, run the necessary preprocessing scripts (Warning time-consuming!):
 ```
 mv PATH_TO_HDF5/ ./data/dataset/ \